BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 It checks some conditions and then calling `doTransfer()`.

 Usually it's called by receiver.
 First of all it checks if the caller is authorized by the token holder (sender) to transfer money from his/her account to receiver account.
-If so, it forward calls to `doTransfer()` , else it returns fail.
+If so, it forward calls to `doTransfer()` , else it returns FALSE.

 If the caller is the contract controller, the function simply forwards the call to `doTransfer()` without other checks.